Eraszz/blog-projects/network-firewall-traffic-analysis/README.md

 # Centralized traffic filtering using AWS Network Firewall

-This is the repository for the official tecRacer blog post [Centralized traffic filtering using AWS Network Firewall](https://www.tecracer.com/blog/2023/11/centralized-traffic-filtering-using-aws-network-firewall.html).
+This is the repository for the official blog post [Centralized traffic filtering using AWS Network Firewall](https://www.hendrikhagen.com/blog/2023-11-27-centralized-network-filtering-network-firewall/).

 ## Architecture